 Distracted driving injures thousands of people each year, sometimes seriously.
 Many observers blame the problem on the growing popularity of personal electronic devices such as smart phones and tablets, but other, much less high-tech distractions can be just as much of a problem.
 People who are injured by distracted drivers may be able to recover significant compensation for any economic or non-economic losses they sustained as a result of their injuries.
-The attorneys of the Law Offices of Shane Smith are available to discuss your case at no charge to you, and will advise you as to whether you have a legal claim arising from your distracted driving accident.
+The attorneys of Shane Smith Law are available to discuss your case at no charge to you, and will advise you as to whether you have a legal claim arising from your distracted driving accident.

 Common Types of Distracted Driving

 The National Highway Traffic Safety Administration (NHTSA) indicates that there are three types of driver distractions: cognitive, manual, and visual.
 Cognitive distractions occur when a driver is thinking of something other than driving; manual, when a driver takes his or her hands off of the wheel; and visual distractions occur when a driver takes his or her eyes off of the road for any reason.
 Some of the more common tasks that involve one or more of these distractions include: